apanasyu/WikiData/README.md

 This is a 72 GB file as of Jan 6 2022.

 Step 1:
-Go through bz2 file line by line and see if a Twitter person is mentioned
+Go through bz2 file line by line and see if a Twitter person is mentioned:

         with open(ModWikiDumpPath, 'w') as fWrite:
             with bz2.open(WikiOriginalFilepath, mode='rt') as fRead:
                 firstTwoBytes = fRead.read(2)  # skip first two bytes: "[\n"